Updated: Dec 23, 2021

 So, why Jeri Shepherd?

 Simply put, as I make a very major shift from the many genres I worked in, and from the world of co-writing, to ADULT SCIENCE FICTION, this new voice needs a new name.
 I've written for many different audiences in the past: sports, ministry, leadership, biography, youth, children, and more; but, those books and plays were for a general audience for the most part.
 If you'd look up Reji Laberje after falling in love with the upcoming Fault Lines series, though (because you will fall in love!), you'd end up surprised at running across the likes of Max Explores Chicago, A Few Words Of Comfort For The Grieving, The Confidence Quadrant, or Getting A W In The Game Of Life.
-They're all perfectly good books, mind you, along with others you may find out there from the career of Reji Laberje, but your science fiction loving self would be confused at best.
+They're all perfectly good books, mind you, along with others you may find out there from the career of Reji Laberje, but your science-fiction-loving self would be confused at best.

 So, enter Jeri (not too hard to see that flipped from Reji) Shepherd (the translation of my last name from French).

-I would never be here at all if not for the wisdom and experiences from 20-some years writing as Reji and she is still with me as I begin my new books.
+I would never be here at all if not for the wisdom and experiences from those decades of writing as Reji and she is still with me as I begin my new books.
 But, this voice is a different one.
 I am so excited, full of joyful anticipation, after the honor of creating for others for many years, to be developing new and unique stories with the purposes of entertaining you, making you think, and helping you to see and appreciate the best in humanity.

 I hope you'll join me for this next chapter in which I'll share many more chapters with you.